Bixal/uswds-screener-prototyping-tool/README.md

 ### Link resources content

 One or more sections of resource content can be added to question and exit pages.
-Each one appears as a collapsable accordion component.
+Each one appears as a collapsible accordion component.

 1. Create a new file in markdown (.md) format in the [_resources](_resources) folder.
 1. For the `related-page-name` setting, enter the filename of the page you want the resource to appear on, for example, `q2-exit.md`.